dawidskowron/angular4-tools/README.md

 };
 ```
 ## ConfigService
-A injectable config service for get e.g API URL to HTTP requests.
+An injectable config service for getting e.g API URL to HTTP requests.
 For variables from above the service returns URL like https://api.example.com/v1/
 ```javascript
 @Injectable()